As anybody who has undergone the trials and trauma of surgery for weight loss will tell you. It is not an easy, quick fix to a great body.

 Disadvantages of Gastric Sleeve Surgery

 Here’s an example of a stricture, which means a narrowing in the stomach.
-2 images from a barium swallow.
-You can see the stomach has successfully been made slender from the surgery, but the narrow spot in the middle is a complication.
+Below are two images from a barium swallow.
+You can see the stomach has successfully been made more narrow from the surgery, but the very narrow spot in the middle is a complication.

 Why Choose Duodenal Switch